eliyacobov1/vision2text-traffic/README.md

 ```

 Add `--caption` to enable caption generation (requires additional model download).
+For a unified approach that analyses the full scene before captioning, pass `--scene`.

 The script outputs an annotated video, a log of congestion status for each frame, and optional captions overlayed on the frames.